Frequently Asked Questions

 - Q: When does the application period start?

-- A: For Grade One and Pre-K2 (Jellyfish), the admission application starts in the middle of October, followed by the current AIS Orca students’ preferred application period.
-For other grades, an admission application including transfers can be accepted at any time during the school year.
+- A: For Grade One and Turtle (3 years-old) new entrants, applications are accepted from the middle of October.
+Admissions for Grade One applicants new to AIS are processed following the priority application period for current AIS Orca students.
+For other grades, admission applications can be accepted at any time during the school year.

 - Q: What is the eligible age for enrollment?